Site icon Panda Security Mediacenter

 Is It Bad to Shut Down Your Computer Every Night?

 A frequently used computer that needs to be shut down regularly should only be powered off, at most, once per day.
 When computers boot from being powered off, there’s a surge of power.
-Doing so frequently throughout the day can decrease the lifespan of the PC.
+Doing so frequently throughout the day can decrease the PC’s lifespan.
 The best time for a full shutdown is when the computer won’t be in use for an extended period.

 Does Leaving Your Computer on Damage It?